parisepigenetics/RASflow_EDC/README.md

 ├── fastqc_after_trimming
 │   ├── report_quality_control_after_trimming_data
 │   └── report_quality_control_after_trimming.html
+├── logs
+│   ├── 20201125T1709_configuration.txt
+│   ├── 20201125T1709_quality_control.txt
+│   └── 20201125T1709_running_time.txt
-└── mapping_hisat2
+├── mapping_hisat2
-    ├── alignmentQC
+│   ├── alignmentQC
-    ├── bw
-    ├── bw_str
+│   ├── bw_str
-    ├── counting_featureCounts
+│   ├── counting_featureCounts
-    ├── report_align_count_featureCounts_data
+│   ├── report_align_count_featureCounts_data
-    └── report_align_count_featureCounts.html
+│   └── report_align_count_featureCounts.html

-8 directories, 2 files
+├── report.html
+└── report.tar.bz2
 ```

-This way you can get all the results on your computer by running (from your computer):
+This way you can **get all the results** on your computer by running (from your computer):

 ```
 You@YourComputer:~$ scp -pr username@core.cluster.france-bioinformatique.fr:/shared/projects/YourProjectName/RASflow_IFB/results/EXAMPLE/ PathTo/WhereYouWantToSave/
 ```

 and the huge files will stay on the server.
 You can of course download them as well if you have space (and this is recommended for the long term).

+### Final report
+A report named `report.html` summarizes your experiment and your results.
+You'll find links to fastQC results, to mapping quality report, to exploratory analysis of all the samples and finally to pairwise differential expression analyses.
+Interactive plots are included in the report.
+They are very helpful to dig into the results.
+A compressed archive names `report.tar.bz2` is also generated and contains the report and the targets of the different links, excluding the count and DEA tables to make it small enough to be sent to your collaborator via email.
+An example of report is visible [here](https://parisepigenetics.github.io/umr7216bioinfofacility/pages/report/report.html).

+Detailed description of all the outputs of the workflow is included below.

 ### Trimmed reads
 After trimming, the FASTQ are stored in the data folder defined in `configs/config_main.yaml` at `BIGDATAPATH:`.